Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

     rustup target add wasm32-unknown-unknown

-Next install the Concordium Smart Contract tool ``cargo-concordium`` by running::
+Next install the Concordium smart contract tool ``cargo-concordium`` by running::

     cargo install cargo-concordium

 .. note::
-    Until the tool is release on crates.io_, you will also have to clone the repo containing ``cargo-concordium`` and from the directory ``cargo-concordium`` run::
+    Until the tool is release on crates.io_, you instead have to clone the repo containing ``cargo-concordium`` and from the directory ``cargo-concordium`` run::

-        cargo install -path .
+        cargo install --path .

 .. todo::
     Once the tool is released: